synestize/synestizer/HOWTO.md

    Might need a custom compile

 2. If you are on Max OS X, your computer has a built-in web server.
 There are many instructions online about setting this up.
 [Here is a good one about the basic part](http://macosxautomation.com/workshops/sharing/03.html), and [here is the manual page about encryption](https://support.apple.com/kb/PH15666?locale=en_US) and [here](https://support.apple.com/kb/PH14003?locale=en_US) and the [in-depth version](https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)
-3. If you are comfortable with the command-line, running a web server is easy; TODO: explain how to make it work with SSL.
+3. If you are comfortable with the command-line, running a web server is easy; [here are some options](https://gist.github.com/willurd/5720255)

+   The easiest one so far for me was node's http-server.
+You install this by installing npm:

+       http-server offline -S -p 8444

+   TODO: explain how to make it work with SSL.

 ### Tidier SSL